A participant’s SIL funding is not linked to a specific provider, existing service or a provider-determined support model.

 Automatic plan extensions

-If a plan review has not occurred by the time the participant’s current plan ends, it will be automatically extended by 365 days.
+If a plan reassessment has not occurred by the time the participant’s current reassessment date, it will be automatically extended by 365 days.

 An automatic plan extension also updates any existing SIL service bookings, to ensure support continuity for participants.